My Body Contouring Abdominoplasty Journey - Part II Scheduling and Pre-Op

-During those two weeks, I filled prescriptions and went shopping for this post-operation garment they recommended.
+During those two weeks, I filled prescriptions and went shopping for a post-operation garment they recommended.
 They call it a muumuu with a zipper, and I found it at Kohls online as a zip-front robe.
-I also ran last minute errands, stocked up on groceries, clean up my house, and needed down time to mentally prepare.
+I also ran last minute errands, stocked up on groceries, cleaned up my house, and needed down time to mentally prepare.

 What Happens at Pre-Op?

 During Pre-Op, we took new photos, I signed a packet of paperwork, took blood samples, received prescriptions, discussed before surgery preparations and after surgery care.
 I had to designate who was going to pick me up.
 I will need support and someone to stay with me for the first 24 hours after surgery.
 I told my husband to take the day off.
 It is a 4 hour surgery and when they call him, he will have to be about 30 minutes away.
 Since I am outpatient, I had to find something comfortable to wear to go home the same day.

 They also require full payment of the remaining balance.
 I charged it, but they also offer CareCredit.
 You can also fill out the application at home before you get there.
 If you are going to use CareCredit, you will want to know ahead of time if they will approve the amount you need.
 I also had to make a follow-up appointments (day after surgery), a day to remove the catheter, and another day to remove the drain.
 I was instructed to discontinue Ibuprofen, Aleve, all Aspirin containing products except Tylenol, any diet pills or prescriptions, alcohol, tobacco, and energy drinks.